Pension Plan FAQs

 [3] Under the Hourly Pension Plan, the term “Special Early Retirement Date” is used, rather than “Special Retirement Date”.

-If you are a member of a registered pension plan, your PA represents Canada Customs & Revenue Agency’s estimate of the value of your pension earned in the calender year.
+If you are a member of a registered pension plan, your PA represents Canada Customs & Revenue Agency’s estimate of the value of your pension earned in the calendar year.
 The PA reported on your T4 reduces your RRSP contribution room for the following year.

 Once you have made your termination election, and if you transfer your pension value out of the Plan (into a vehicle other than another registered pension plan), you may be issued a “Pension Adjustment Reversal” (“PAR”).
 Revenue Canada introduced the PAR for pension plan members transferring their pension entitlement out of a registered pension plan after 1996.
 A PAR restores lost RRSP contribution room and is the amount by which your PA’s exceed the value of your pension earned over that period.